Athlete’s Foot and Fungal Infections

 What is the treatment for athlete’s foot?

-You can buy OTC antifungal creams from your local pharmacy.
+You can buy over the counter antifungal creams from your local pharmacy.
 We can also prescribe medication based on your needs and the specific infection.
 Modern creams are good at clearing the fungus and as such, antifungal tablet are rarely used for tinea pedis.